praneethk2401/Drowsiness-detection/README.md

 Graph for EAR
 ![image](https://github.com/praneethk2401/Drowsiness-detection/assets/69918295/a8d54a8e-b394-4c06-8905-558ff571e293)

+Upon testing for accuracy of the system, the accuracy of the system is checked on the dataset it creates when it stores the frames when yawning or sleepiness is detected.
+But first the dataset need to be labelled and collect as much as possible frames for better accuracy.
+Accuarcy: 97 %

 ## Future Scope:
 Improvements in image capturing techniques, the latency of the model and the processing of the images would be made.